-The purpose of this report is to seek Governance Committee input on "Niagara Peninsula Conservation Authority (NPCA) Draft Interim Environmental Impact Study Guideline for the Implementation of s.
+The purpose of this report is to provide an overview of the "Niagara Peninsula Conservation Authority (NPCA) Draft Interim Environmental Impact Study Guideline for the Implementation of s.
 28 of the Conservation Authorities Act and O. Reg.
-155/06", interim to the final planning and permitting Procedural Manual being completed by the end of 2022 as per March 25.
-2022 Board meeting resolution (FA-10-22).
+155/06", for the approval of the Board of Directors.